 Introduction to Black Mountain, North Carolina

 Black Mountain, North Carolina, in Buncombe county, is 13 miles E of Asheville, North Carolina (center to center) and 87 miles W of Charlotte, North Carolina.
-The town is part of the Asheville metropolitan area, and has a population of 7,511.
+The town is part of the Asheville metropolitan area.

 Black Mountain History